Olympic Sculpture Park

 Opened in 2012 and reinforcing Seattle’s position as the Venice of North America, this exquisite exposition of the life and work of...

 A commendable community resource and a fine perch to imbibe your morning coffee, Street Bean provides opportunities for disadvantaged...

 This trendy minimalist bar-restaurant showcases the new Belltown of smart condo dwellers and well-coiffed wine quaffers.
 The food is...

 This smart urban renewal project and outpost of the Seattle Art Museum was inaugurated in 2007 to widespread local approval.
 The terraced park is landscaped over railway tracks and overlooks Puget Sound with the distant Olympic Mountains winking on the horizon.
 Joggers and dog-walkers meander daily through its zigzagging paths, enjoying over 20 pieces of modern sculpture.

 The park’s most conspicuous work is also its newest: Jaume Plensa’s Echo (2011) is a huge white head which seems to contort depending on which angle you look at it from.
 Another head-turner is Alexander Calder’s The Eagle (1971) whose curvaceous red form perfectly frames the nearby Space Needle.
 Many miss Roxy Paine’s Split (2003) a stainless-steel tree that draws attention to the sometimes blurry split between art and nature.

-The glass building at the top of the park contains a small cafe, restrooms, a gift shop and visitor information.
+The pavilion building at the top of the park contains a small cafe, restrooms, a gift shop, wi-fi and visitor information (limited hours).